pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

 # Configure Contour to support TLS termination at an AWS Network LoadBalancer

-This topic tells you how to configure Contour to accept traffic from an AWS Network Load Balancer (NLB) that terminates TLS traffic.
+This topic tells you how to configure Contour to accept traffic from an AWS Network LoadBalancer (NLB) that terminates TLS traffic.

->**Important** This guide only applies to the Contour package from Tanzu Application Platform v1.7.0 and onwards.
+>**Important** This guide only applies to the Contour package from Tanzu Application Platform v1.7.0 and later.

 ## <a id="prereqs"></a>Prerequisites